Identification and adaptive control of a high-contrast focal plane wavefront correction system: Expectation-Maximization (E-M) algorithm

 \subsection{Review of the E-M algorithm}

-The E-M algorithm is an iterative procedure to find the maximum a posteriori (MAP) estimates of the model parameters in the presence of hidden variables\cite{dempster1977maximum}.
-For example, in focal plane wavefront correction, the state-space model includes the DM control and probing commands, the camera images, and the focal plane electric fields, which are respectively the model inputs, the model outputs, and the unobservable hidden variables of the system.
-Since the true values of the hidden variables are absent, we cannot explicitly derive the log-likelihood function and apply the maximum likelihood estimation (MLE) to identify the model parameters.
+The E-M algorithm is an iterative system identification algorithm to find the maximum a posteriori (MAP) estimates of the model parameters in the presence of hidden variables\cite{dempster1977maximum, murphy2014machine}.
+Hidden variables are the states of a dynamical system which are not directly observable.
+Since the true values of the hidden variables are absent, we cannot explicitly derive the log-likelihood function and apply the maximum likelihood estimation (MLE) to identify the model parameters as usual.
 Instead, we maximize a lower bound of the log-likelihood of only the model inputs and outputs.
-In general, with the hidden variables, the model inputs and outputs (usually referred to as the training data), and the model parameters, denoted as $X$, $Y$ and $\theta$ respectively, the log-likelihood can be written as an integral of the marginal probability over the hidden variables,
+In general, with the hidden variables, the model inputs and outputs (the commands and observations of a system, usually referred to as the training data), and the model parameters (coefficients parametrizing the model function), denoted as $X$, $Y$ and $\theta$ respectively, the log-likelihood can be written as an integral of the marginal probability over the hidden variables,